bbauska/ibm-cognos-v11.1/README.md

 <ul>
   <li>Connect your data effortlessly<br>
 Import data from CSV files and spreadsheets.
 Connect to cloud or on-premises data sources, including SQL databases, Google BigQuery, Amazon, Redshift, and more.
 Basically, you can connect to <b>ANYTHING</b>!
 And that ain't hyperbolly!</li>
-<li>Prepare and connect data automatically
+<li>Prepare and connect data automatically<br>
 Save time cleaning your data with AI-assisted data preparation.
 Clean and prep data from multiple sources, add calculated fields, join data, and create new tables.</li>
+<li>Build visualizations<br>
+Create dynamic dashboards easily<br>
+Quickly create compelling, interactive dashboards.
+Drag and drop data to create auto-generated visualizations, drill down for more detail, and share using email or Slack.</li>
   </ul>

 <li>Preparing the Development Environment</li>